Out-of-Sight Embodied Agents: Multimodal Tracking, Sensor Fusion, and Trajectory Forecasting: Experiments

 \subsubsection{Baselines}

-To rigorously assess the effectiveness of our proposed method, we benchmark it against state-of-the-art (SOTA) trajectory prediction methods.
-Given the unique nature of our task, which involves denoising noisy GPS trajectories and predicting the visual trajectories of out-of-sight agents, direct comparisons are inherently challenging due to the lack of directly analogous prior works.
-To ensure a fair and relevant evaluation, we selected HIVT~\cite{zhou2022hivt} and AutoBots~\cite{girgis2022latent} as baselines.
-These methods were adapted to align with our task by modifying their input-output structures, mapping networks, and other incompatible components.
-These adjustments enable the baselines to process the noisy sensor trajectories of out-of-sight agents, leveraging trajectory pairs of in-sight agents as contextual environmental information.
+To evaluate the effectiveness of our proposed method, we compare it with recent state-of-the-art (SOTA) trajectory prediction approaches.
+Because our task jointly addresses noisy GPS denoising and visual trajectory prediction for out-of-sight agents, direct comparison is nontrivial due to the absence of closely matched prior methods.
+For a fair and meaningful evaluation, we choose HiVT~\cite{zhou2022hivt} and AutoBots~\cite{girgis2022latent} as baselines.
+We adapt these methods to our setting by modifying their input-output interfaces, mapping modules, and other task-incompatible components.
+With these changes, the baselines can take noisy sensor trajectories of out-of-sight agents as input and use trajectory pairs of in-sight agents as contextual information.